 - A. Annual Tenure and Tenured Faculty.
-For annual tenure and tenured faculty, there will be 32-step salary step system (Salary Schedule Part A), starting with the normal entry level salary for assistant professors, with increasing steps at intervals of 2%.
-Twelve month faculty will be assigned salaries on the basis of their step times the ratio of their annual salary to 9-month faculty -i.e. 11 to 9. - i.
-For the current Bargaining Agreement, the normal entry-level salary for assistant professors will be \$38,124.
-For 12-month faculty, the entry level will be \$46,596.
+For annual tenure and tenured faculty, there will be 33-step salary step system (Salary Schedule Part A, which will be a 34-step salary step system beginning Fall 2008), starting with the normal entry level salary for assistant professors, with increasing steps at intervals of 2%.
+Twelve month faculty will be assigned annual salaries on the basis of their step value times the ratio 11 to 9. - i.
+For the current Bargaining Agreement, the normal entry-level salary for assistant professors will be step 1.
+For 12-month faculty, the entry level annual salary will be step 1 times the ratio 11 to 9.
 Prior service beyond the awarding of the doctorate or other terminal degree will be considered for salary adjustment purposes.
 One step per one year of service to a maximum of three steps will be granted.
 For purposes of salary level placement, those serving as division chairs shall receive one year credit on the salary schedule for each year served as chair. - ii.
 Faculty members will be awarded 1 step per year of service in the salary system.
 Leave without pay will not be considered full-time service in figuring years of service.
 Sabbatical leave will be considered full-time service in figuring years of service. - iii.
-Faculty who receive promotion from assistant professor to associate professor or from associate professor to full professor shall receive, in addition, four steps in the salary system.- - iv.
+Faculty who receive promotion from assistant professor to associate professor or from associate professor to full professor shall receive, in addition, four steps in the salary system. - iv.
 Assistant professors shall not receive general merit increases beyond the 24th step.

 Associate professors shall not receive general merit increases beyond the 28th step. - v.
 Market Place Step Advances (Business and Computer Science).
 The University offers degrees and programs in disciplines subject to national market pressures, which cause competitive faculty starting salaries to exceed the starting salaries of other disciplines.
 The disciplines subject to these national salary pressures at WOU presently are those contained in the Divisions of Business and Computer Sciences.
 Other Divisions may contain disciplines that, in the future, will be subject to national market pressures on faculty starting salaries.
 If this happens, the University will negotiate with the Union to include other Divisions in this agreement.

 Therefore, in order to make competitive starting salaries of the disciplines in these designated units the University may make starting salary offers up to a maximum of ten steps beyond the first step in the salary schedule for the rank in question.
 Other faculty in the disciplines affected by a market place step advance will also receive an equivalent step advance for this contract period.
 The University will inform the Union of any and all market place step advances.
 Faculty subject to these advances will be placed on the nearest highest step in the salary schedule.
 Step advances made in accordance with this provision shall not be considered salary anomalies.
 The University may negotiate added steps beyond the ten agreed to here with the consent of the Union.

 vi.
 Salary Adjustments.
-Salary adjustments of annual tenure-track and tenured faculty salaries shall occur as follows:
+Salary adjustments of annual tenure and tenured faculty salaries shall occur as follows:

-July 1, 2003 (12-month) September 16, 2003 (9-month) October 1, 2003 (Deferred Pay Plan) Conversion to the September, 2003 salary schedule.

-July 1, 2004 (12-month) September 16, 2004 (9-month) October 1, 2004 (Deferred Pay Plan) Conversion to the September, 2004 salary schedule.
+July 1, 2007(12-month) September 16, 2007(9-month) October 1, 2007 (Deferred Pay Plan) Conversion to the September 2007 salary schedule and annual step increase for eligible faculty.
+July1, 2008 (12-month) September 16, 2008(9-month) October 1, 2008(Deferred Pay Plan) Conversion to the September 2008 salary schedule and annual step increase for eligible faculty.